Normal Foot Xray

-Other view that is commonly done in addition to these views is lateral view.
+Another view that is commonly done in addition to these views is lateral view.

 What to Look For in Normal Foot Xray?

-Normal foot can be divided into three different regions
+The normal foot can be divided into three different regions

 - Forefoot – It consists of phalanges[toes] and metatarsals

 - Midfoot – It has navicular, cuboid and three cuneiforms namely medial, intermediate and lateral